grafana/loki/docs/api.md

 - `limit`: The max number of entries to return
 - `time`: The evaluation time for the query as a nanosecond Unix epoch.
 Defaults to now.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`

+In microservices mode, `/loki/api/v1/query` is exposed by the querier.

 Response: